pyiapa/statcalculator/README.md

 ## Output ##

- * When the application is built, a jar will be generated in the '/target'.
+ * When the application is built, a jar will be generated in the '/target' directory.
 Executing the jar will produce a folder '/output' in the current running directory.
 Inside the output folder there will be a separate folder for each statistic.
 The folders indicate statistic output and are named after the statistics.
 Each of these folders will have a CSV file containing the output for a given statistic.
 This file can be used for visualization (see 'Visualization' section)